mgundas/Zasphere/readme.md

 - User registration and authentication
 - Email verification using Mailgun
 - Secure password hashing with bcrypt
+- Token-based authentication with JWT
+- Refresh token management
+- Rate limiting to prevent abuse
 - [Add more features here]

 ## Configuration

 The application uses environment variables for configuration.
-Make sure to set up the `.env` file as described in the [Installation](#installation) section.
+Make sure to set up the `.env` file as described in the Installation section.

 ## Contributing